Come and watch as we hand make our lau lau at Kaka‘ako

 Our lau lau.
 Handmade with love.
 A tradition in Hawai‘i.

 What goes into making our mouth-watering lau lau?
-It starts with a bed of luau leaves.
-Pork shoulder and a cut of salted butterfish are placed inside.
+It starts with a bed of lū‘au leaves.
+Lū‘au leaf is a Hawaiian staple and similar in texture and taste to spinach or collard greens, with a deep, savory taste.
+Pork shoulder and a cut of salted butterfish (or succulent chicken thigh pieces, for our chicken version) are placed inside.
 It’s all wrapped in two tī leaves with the stems tied in a traditional Hawaiian way with a knot at the top.
+It takes a lot of dexterity and practice to do it right!
 “It takes a lot of strength to keep it tight,” says Monica Toguchi, owner of Highway Inn.
 The lau lau are steamed for about two hours, slow-cooked to seal in the flavors.
 Hot, fresh and delicious, the tī leaves are snipped right before serving.